 (2) Improve the economy of the state by providing employment, increasing productivity, and slowing the rate of inflation;

 (3) Develop markets worldwide for the products of the state's natural resources and agricultural and manufacturing industries;

 (4) Maintain a high standard of living for the people of the state.

-(2) Receive the recommendations of the council and make a final determination whether to approve the application for assistance;
+(2) Make a determination whether to approve the application for assistance;

 (3) Transmit determinations to approve assistance exceeding forty thousand dollars to the controlling board, together with any information the controlling board requires, for the board's review and decision as to whether to approve the assistance;

 (4) Gather and disseminate information and conduct hearings, conferences, seminars, investigations, and special studies on problems and programs concerning industrial research and new technology and their commercial applications in the state;